 The Newberry’s exhibition galleries will be closed until the Fall of 2018 while they’re redesigned as part of our first-floor renovation.
 Learn more about the project.

 Three exhibition galleries provide venues for a continuous schedule of exhibitions interpreting research and collections in the humanities.
-The Newberry usually offers curator-led tours for the public throughout the run of an exhibition.
-If you are interested in gathering information about these tours, or in scheduling a private group tour of your own, please see our Visit an Exhibition page.
+The Newberry usually offers curator-led tours for the public throughout the run of a major exhibition.
+If you are interested in gathering information about these tours, please consult the calendar page dedicated to the specific exhibition.
 Admission into Newberry exhibitions is free; please consult our Hours while planning your visit.